colouring-cities/colouring-cities.github.io/index.markdown

 ***

 ## **Academic networks and hubs**
 As the number of countries involved in the CCRP expands, self-managing Global Region Hubs will be set-up and co-ordinated by interested academic partners/academic consortia in order to maximise help-in-kind support for participating institutions at global region level, and to help to encourage and track use of CCRP data in diverse areas of socio-economic and environmental research.
-Three hubs, operating within similar time zones, are proposed:
+Regional hubs are currently being discussed for:
 * North, Central & South America
 * Europe & the Middle East
 * Asia & Australasia
+* Africa
+We are particularly keen to hear from academic institutions in Africa and Central America that may be interested in testing CCRP code as we do not yet have partners within these regions.

 [Map source](https://upload.wikimedia.org/wikipedia/commons/8/88/World_Time_Zones_Map.png)
 <img width="1335" alt="Screenshot 2023-03-04 at 09 53 33" src="https://user-images.githubusercontent.com/42236514/222893483-84f9206d-ae08-4116-ba25-5034eec667d3.png">